Facebook Pixel

-How to Edit Your Book with AI
+How to Edit Your Novel with AI: What Each Tool Actually Does

 AI is impacting many corners of modern life, and writing is no exception.
 Many authors are experimenting with AI as a drafting tool, but understandably, not everyone wants to hand over the creative act of storytelling.
 For many, the joy of writing lies in weaving storylines, carefully crafting sentences, and building entire worlds from imagination.